groboclown/precision-shell/README.md

 ## Contributing

 To contribute to the project, submit a PR or open a bug.
 All code submitted must be licensed under the MIT license.

+## Some Future Items

+Future versions will have some backwards-incompatible changes:

+* `sleep` will be put under the "signal" category of commands.
+* `mkdir` will no longer take a mode argument and instead use a default one; users who want a non-standard mode will need to run `chmod` afterwards to set the mode.

 ## License